Deep Learning Server

 Conclusion

 To conclude, you can build a 4x SXM2 V100 server that is very good at all sorts of things for well under two grand if you are willing to be resourceful and hack a power supply together.
-I reckon that this system is overkill for some types of model inference, but for large-context LLM inference where compute is limiting or training models and anything dealing with high-precision floating point operations it seems to be one of the best deals to be had.
+I reckon that this system is overkill for some types of model inference, but for large-context LLM inference where compute is limiting, or else training models, or especially anything dealing with high-precision floating point operations it seems to be one of the best deals to be had.

 That said, this server performs very well for smaller inference tasks: an 8-bit quantized Llama 3 (8b) runs at ~71 tokens per second while only taking around 75 watts per GPU for unbatched inputs, and a 5.5-bit quantized Llama 3 70b (for a model size of 50 GB) runs at ~14 tokens per second with around 125 watts per GPU.
 Due to the high CUDA and tensor core count, increasing the context to 2k tokens results in a barely noticeable drop in generation time (~13 tokens per second for 70b llama).
 To be frank, these are not particularly good tests of this server as the GPUs experience very low Tensor and CUDA core utilization even for long-context inputs, typically less than 30% of all CUDA cores are active during such inference runs.

-If you have more cash you could build three of these with 32GB V100s and hook up some mellanox switches (which connect to the free PCIE lanes and ports in the middle of the T180-G20 for up to 128 GB/s internode communication), which would allow for fairly fast training of models up to around 500 billion parameters via bitwise optimized FSDP.
+If you have more cash you could build three of these with 32GB V100s and hook up some mellanox switches (which connect to the free PCIE lanes and ports in the middle of the T180-G20 for up to 128 GB/s internode communication), which would allow for fairly fast training of models up to around 400 billion parameters via bitwise optimized FSDP with low rank adapters.